Paatal/project-repo-template/README.md

 Please include education related issues where relevant, tagged with "education".

 ## Get involved
 We encourage the community to get involved.
-Please invite any participants to [onboard](http://bit.ly/cd2h-onboarding-form)

 We require all CD2H projects to have non-CD2H CTSA participants, as CD2H is a CTSA coordinating center.
 Each project should include an Engagement plan file, example [here](https://github.com/data2health/project-repo-template/blob/master/engagement.md).